adunicorn/oshift/docs/dialog.md

 2# Think of Anna.
 You know that Anna is the Janitor of SNTP101: that sever is her personal pet.
 2# If we could print 20 copies of the Master Copy, what would Anna’s task be?
 1# I guess….
 Working on the Master Copy, probably?
-2# Exactly!
+2# Correct!
 If we had Immutability, it would be no sense to work on multiple identical copies.
 You would rather focus on their Master Copy.
 2# Do you guess what this means?
 We would all focus on the only source of truth for a server… 1# Sure, without spending precious time replicating the configuration over and over, on each server.
 2# Yes.
 We would work only once.